darkhelmet/verboselogging/posts/finally-mapreduce-for-profit.md

 percent markers.
 The *time* field is the time the event came in as per the server clock.

-There’s actually a bit more information, but that’s all that’s relevant for this article.
+There's actually a bit more information, but that's all that's relevant for this article.

 ## Segment retention

-Something that’s quite relevant is *segment retention*.
+Something that's quite relevant is *segment retention*.
 This tells us if people are actually watching the segments.
 If everybody only makes it to 50%: